 Eye Center at UW Medical Center, as well.

 Eyes on James Optical Shop

-is our full-service optical shop located at street level in the Ninth & Jefferson Building at the intersection of James Street and Terry Avenue.
+Eyes on James is our full-service optical shop located at street level in the Ninth & Jefferson Building at the intersection of James Street and Terry Avenue.
 The shop offers eye exams, specialty glasses and contact lenses.
 For additional information, call 206.897.4774.
+Visit our